 The court has discretion to permit a party to adduce evidence by video link where there is good reason and it is considered to be in the interests of justice.

 Hearsay evidence is admissible in Jersey law, provided that a notice of the party’s intention to lead hearsay evidence is submitted within 28 days of the matter being set down for trial.
 The fact that such evidence is hearsay, and the degree to which it is hearsay, should however be made known at trial and taken into account when assessing the weight to be attributed to that evidence.

-The Court itself may seek expert testimony or guidance.
-This forms part of the Court's full discretionary power to receive, at any time before the delivery of judgment, such further evidence as in the opinion of the Court the justice of the case may require, which includes a power to direct of its own motion that additional witnesses be heard.
+The court itself may seek expert testimony or guidance.
+This forms part of the court’s full discretionary power to receive, at any time before the delivery of judgment, such further evidence as justice may require.

 Level of Intervention by a Judge

 Jersey procedure is adversarial, and the conduct of the hearing, presentation of evidence and submission of legal argument is for the parties.
 However, the judge presiding over the proceedings may (and generally will) intervene to ask questions of the parties, witnesses and advocates.